Healthcare can be a complex and convoluted industry. The systems put in place for our health are outdated in terms of security, efficiency, and cost.

 Upon the release of ConnectingCare, SimplyVital Health was able to collect data on the blockchain and determine what was needed for their next project, Health Nexus.
 Health Nexus stores a patient’s information on a blockchain for all the parties to view.
 It also will possibly allow patients to sell their data to researchers for profit.

-3. Taipei Medical University Improving Medical Record Keeping
+Improving Medical Record Keeping with Blockchain

 The Taipei Medical University Hospital and Digital Treasury Corporation (DTCO) have recently released phrOS.
 It aims to increase transparency between medical institutions by putting all of a patient’s medical information on a blockchain.